es-shims/get-own-property-symbols/README.md

 #### More details
-There are alternatives to partially polyfill [Symbol only](https://github.com/medikoo/es6-symbol#es6-symbol) and the main difference is that whit `get-own-property-symbols` you actually have `Object.getOwnPropertySymbols` functionality and `Object.getOwnPropertyNames` will never show Symbols too.
+There are alternatives to this polyfill [Symbol only](https://github.com/medikoo/es6-symbol#es6-symbol) and the main difference is that whit `get-own-property-symbols` you actually have `Object.getOwnPropertySymbols` functionality and `Object.getOwnPropertyNames` will never show Symbols too.

+Also today [core-js](https://github.com/zloirock/core-js) brings Symbols in but be aware those will break with Android 2 and will fail with null objects.

 Accordingly, if you are looking for a more consistent approach with ES6 specifications, use this module, otherwise feel free to go for the `Symbol` only.

-I will try to check with @medikoo if we could simply merge these two approaches and have a better sham "to rule them all".

 #### Compatibility